v2raghk/MSAzure-Admin-Labs/README.md

 # Lab 1: Create a Virtual Machine in Azure from Azure Portal.

 In this lab, we will create a Windows Virtual Machine in Azure via Azure portal.
+Later, we will create the same Virtual Machine using Terraform.

 Step 1: In Azure portal, search for Virtual Machines and click on create Virtual Machine.